electron-userland/electron-windows-store/README.md

 # Electron Apps in the Windows Store
 <a href="https://david-dm.org/catalystcode/electron-windows-store" title="Dependency status"><img src="https://david-dm.org/catalystcode/electron-windows-store.svg"/></a> <a href="https://www.npmjs.com/package/electron-windows-store"><img src="https://badge.fury.io/js/electron-windows-store.svg" alt="npm version" height="18"></a>

 Electron-Windows-Store: A CLI that takes the packaged output of your Electron app, then converts it into an AppX package.
-Once Windows Codename Redstone (also known as the "Windows Anniversary Update") is released, you will be able to submit your AppX packages to the Windows Store.
+Once Windows Codename Redstone (also known as the "Windows Anniversary Update") is released, you will be able to submit your AppX packages to the Windows Store. :package: Users will also be able to just double-click your `.appx` to automatically install it.

 ![](https://cloud.githubusercontent.com/assets/1426799/15042115/3471f6a0-12b9-11e6-91b4-80f25ec1d0b8.jpg)